-Is Crossing Your Legs Bad For Your Health?
+Is Crossing Your Legs Bad for You?

 When you sit for extended periods, you may notice that your feet, legs, or buttocks begin to tingle and sometimes may become completely numb.
 This occurs because of constricted blood flow to these areas of the body.
 Sitting with crossed legs or crossed ankles can make it even harder for your blood to keep flowing.
 These positions can strain your circulatory system and damage your veins.

 The good news is that crossing your legs or ankles is simply a bad habit and behavior can be changed relatively easily.
 For instance, if you work in a job that requires long periods of sitting, you may need to take frequent breaks to move around.
 If you cannot leave your desk, you can try stretching or massaging your legs in place.
-These actions can help get your blood properly flowing again.
+These actions can help get your blood flowing properly again.

 Crossing Your Legs Damages Your Veins

-Arteries pump blood away from your heart and veins carry it back.
+Arteries pump blood away from your heart, and veins carry it back.
 Varicose and spider veins happen when tiny one-way valves inside your veins become damaged and are unable to pump blood back to your heart.
-Instead, blood flows the wrong way and begins to pool, usually in the lower extremities thanks to gravity and the fact that people spend most of their time in an upright or standing position.
+Instead, blood flows the wrong way and begins to pool, usually in the lower extremities, thanks to gravity and the fact that people spend most of their time in an upright or standing position.
 Unfortunately, legs and ankles are located in that lower portion of the body.

 Symptoms of Vein Disease

-Along with causing varicose veins, vein disease can lead to a range of other symptoms including:
+Along with causing varicose veins, vein disease can lead to a range of other symptoms, including:

 - Tired, aching legs